mehulpatel21/Python-For-Everyone-University-of-Michigan/README.md

-# Python For Everyone from UNIVERSITY OF MICHIGAN
+# Python For Everyone Specialization
 This repository is dedicated to programs in Python while following along Python For Everyone Specialization from University of Michigan through Coursera.